 I gave up on ramps back in high school, when a drove off one in my parents oldsmobile.
 I have used a jack and jack stands ever since.

 Thanks for explaining how the broken off bolt kept going further in, I couldn't figure that out, and started to think you might have been using the wrong tool.

-Factory M-Sport with factory installed M-tech bumpers, factory Bluetooth, factory M-Audio 10" dual voice coil subs, homelink, M5 rear stabilizer bar, Bilstein B14 PSS coil overs, stop tech ss brake lines, Akebono Euro Ceramic brake pads, oem Brembo and Zimmerman rotors, Dinan Stage 1 software, strong strut front upper stress bar.
+Factory M-Sport package with factory installed M-tech bumpers, factory Bluetooth, factory M-Audio 10" dual voice coil subs, Homelink, M5 rear stabilizer bar, Bilstein B14 PSS coil overs, Stop Tech ss brake lines, Akebono Euro Ceramic brake pads, oem Brembo and Zimmerman rotors, Dinan Stage 1 software, Strong Strut front upper stress bar.

 Last edited by 540 M-Sport; 05-28-2010 at 02:11 PM.